ricardonovelot/CupcakeCorner/README.md

 ## About the Project

-CupcakeCorner, a project developed for the Day 52 challenge in the "100 Days with SwiftUI" course, is an app designed to showcase the power of SwiftUI in handling web requests, form validations, and more.
-Through the app, users can order custom cupcakes, choosing flavors, quantity, and additional decorations.
+Through CupcakeCorner users can order custom cupcakes, choosing flavors, quantity, and additional decorations.
 Key features like loading images from a remote server, form validation, and sending/receiving Codable data with URLSession demonstrate the app's integration with web technologies.

 ### Features